HCL-TECH-SOFTWARE/connections-doc/source/admin/troubleshoot/r_search_profiles.md

     -   Because the database search is performed on the Profiles database directly, there is no delay for any new/updated/deleted data.
 For example, if a user's name is updated by the TDI scripts, then searching against the new name finds the user immediately.
 In the meantime, searching against the old name would not find the user.
     -   All user queries are appended with a wildcard at the end of each word.
 For example, if a user types a search term: "Amy Jones", this query would search for names like: `"amy% jones%"`.
     -   Inactive users are not included in database search results.
 To find inactive users, use the index searches and specifically select to include inactive users.
-For more information, see [Index Search](r_search_profiles.md#index_search).
+For more information, see Index search in the next section.
--   Index search:

-    Indexes are built for all profile contents for advanced searches.
+    - Index Search - Indexes are built for all profile contents for advanced searches.
 The profiles indexes are also used for social data analytic purposes.

     The following searches from the user interface use the index search: